bearmentor-community/template/README.md

 - Offline-first mode powered by Progressive Web App (PWA) approach
 - Role-based access control (RBAC)
   - Powered by CASL
+- Alternative on REST API with query language
+  - Powered by GraphQL API and Prisma
 - Consultation with the developers
 - Explanation with videos